 Use this template to provide a short but powerful weekly update email to your key stakeholders.

 An IDP template with a complete example - showing you how easy it can be in one page to propose and agree explicit quarterly product and professional development goals between you and your manager, and ensure their support in your personal growth.
 Use it in collaboration with the Career Ladder for a rich, actionable discussion.

 Chp 2 p53

-Whether you are a manager or direct report, use this one-pager to remind you of topics to cover and questions to ask to make your one-on-one meetings effective and oriented towards building strong relationships.
+Whether you are a manager or direct report, use this question bank to remind you of topics to cover and questions to ask to make your one-on-one meetings effective and oriented towards building strong relationships.

 Chp 2 p53

 A simple structure to make product forums strategic, focused and effective.
 Use these in your monthly stakeholder sessions.

 Chp 2 p58